WTO in overtime push for trade accords, India defiant | Business

 India and South Africa and other developing countries have sought a waiver of intellectual property rights for vaccines, treatments and diagnostics for over a year, but faced opposition from several developed nations with major pharmaceutical producers.
 A provisional deal between major parties - India, South Africa, the United States and the European Union - emerged in May, but drew criticism from campaign groups that it fell short of what is needed.

-Activists staged a "die-in" protest at the WTO building on Wednesday, pretending to drop dead to the floor to highlight the deaths they say is caused by the absence of an intellectual property waiver.
+Activists staged a "die-in" protest at the WTO building on Wednesday, coughing and pretending to drop dead to the floor to highlight the deaths they say is caused by the absence of a broad intellectual property waiver.
 Goyal echoed that view.

 "My own sense is that what we are getting is completely half baked and it will not allow us to make any vaccines," he said.
 The WTO has also pushed hard for a global deal to cut fishing subsidies, which would be only the second multilateral agreement since its creation 27 years ago and a demonstration of its relevance in an era of growing trade tensions.